rstacruz/oec-guide/docs/direct_hire.md

 > SECTION 123.
 Ban on Direct Hires. — No employer shall directly hire an Overseas Filipino Worker for overseas employment.

+However, there are exemptions to this rule in _§124_.
+"Professionals and skilled workers" are exempted from this ban.
 <br>

-> Next: Review the [Evaluation requirements](./direct_hire_evaluation.md) to understand what documents will be needed.
+> Next: Let's look at the [skilled worker exemption](./direct_hire_exception.md).